 Most public pension plans operate using a basic model: employees contribute through an automatic paycheck-deduction, the employer pays its annual required contribution, and the combined money is invested and earns interest which earns more interest.
 When a public employee retires, he or she begins receiving a monthly check.

 NASRA supports the professional management of that trust.
-As conditions have changed, states have enacted public pension reforms that modify benefit calculations, contribution rates, plan structures, and many other provisions, which effects funding policies, investments, and governance--in short, operations and policies.
+As conditions change, states enact public pension reforms that modify benefit calculations, contribution rates, plan structures, and many other provisions.
+In turn, these modifications affect funding policies, investments, and governance.
 Additional considerations for today's public retirement systems include the economic effects of benefits distributed and the effect of pension finances on state credit ratings.

 The topics listed at left are the areas that NASRA conducts and collects research and data for its members.
 Click on a menu item to learn more.